dleestudy17-crypto/SQL_Project_Data_Job_Analysis/README.md

 ### Here is a breakdown of annual average salary & range of entry level, associate and junior Data Analyst jobs in the United States:

-> - Junior Data Analyst roles average over $100,000, while Entry Level Data Analyst roles typically range between $53,000 and $68,000.
-This creates a potential salary gap of up to $50,000 depending on job title alone.
+> - Junior Data Analyst roles earn more than $100,000 per year, and Entry Level Data Analyst salaries are typically between $53,000 and $68,000.
+This opens one up to a potential salary gap up to $50,000 for a job title.
-> - Junior Data Analyst positions also show the widest salary range, from $35,000 to $147,000.
-This variation suggests that factors such as company size, industry, and technical expectations significantly influence compensation at the junior level.
+> - Junior Data Analyst: Also the largest salary range, from $35,000 to $147,000.
+The variability indicates that company size, industry, and technical expectations play a central role in deciding pay at the junior level.
 > - For students entering the job market, it is important to understand how job titles can vary across companies.
 Some organizations label early career analytics roles as Junior, while others use Entry Level or Associate.
-> - It is also important to distinguish between true analytics roles and positions such as Data Entry Analyst, which are primarily clerical and involve limited analytical work.
+> - It is also essential to identify whether an analytics role is true or a Data Entry Analyst, which is mostly a clerical position and involves limited analytical work.

-## 📈 Required Skills by Job Title
+## Required Skills by Job Title

 | Job Title | Required Skills |
 |-----------|----------------|